Izhbitza-Radzin: Second generation

-After the death of the Mei Hashiloach, most of his followers appointed his eldest son, Rabbi Yaakov Leiner, author of "Beis Yaakov" and "Sefer Hazemanim", as Izhbitzer Rebbe.
+After the death of the Mei Hashiloach, most of his followers appointed his eldest son, Rabbi Yaakov Leiner, author of "Beis Yaakov" and "Sefer Hazemanim", as Izhbitzer Rebbe (although some went with Rabbi Yehuda Leib Eiger and Rabbi Zadok HaKohen Rabbinowitz, disciples of the late Rebbe, to create the Lublin Hasidim).
 He expanded vastly the Torah of his father, and constantly spoke Torah to his chassidim.
 During his days the numbers of Izhbitzer Chassidim grew vastly, as he was much more accommodating for newcomers.
 Many of his thoughts were later published in Beis Yaakov, by his son and successor, Rabbi Gershon Henoch Leiner of Radzin.
 The Beis Yaakov died 15 Av 5638 (1878) in Druzgenik, Lithuania, and was buried in the nearby village of Rotnica, Lithuania.